psychemedia/island-storynotes/piedPiperNewtown/CMMA-curious-myths-baring-gould.md

 "Hark! hark, my soul!
 Angelic songs are swelling
 O'er earth's green fields and ocean's wave-beat shore:
 How sweet the truth those blessed strains are telling
-Of that new life when sin shall be no more !
+Of that new life when sin shall be no more!

 "Onward we go, for still we hear them singing,
 Come, weary souls, for Jesus bids you come: